 Our Company, Selling Shareholders, Underwriters and their respective directors, officers, agents, affiliates, and representatives accept no responsibility or liability for advising any investor on whether such investor is eligible to acquire the Equity Shares.
-The BRLM and their respective associates and affiliates may engage in transactions with, and perform services for, our Company, Associates, the Promoter and Promoter Group and their respective directors and officers, group companies, affiliates or associates or third parties in the ordinary course of business and have engaged, or may in the future engage, in underwriting, commercial banking and investment banking transactions with our Company, Associates, the Promoter and Promoter Group and their respective group companies, affiliates or associates or third parties, for which they have received, and may in the future receive, compensation.
+The BRLM and their respective associates and affiliates may engage in transactions with, and perform services for, our Company, Associates, the Promoter and Promoter Group and their respective directors and officers, group companies, affiliates or associates or third parties in the ordinary course of business and have engaged, or may in the future engage, in underwriting, commercial banking and investment banking transactions with our Company, Associates, the Promoter Group and their respective group companies, affiliates or associates or third parties or third parties or associates or third parties or associates or third parties.